ballerina-platform/module-ballerinax-salesforce/sfdc37/Package.md

 response = salesforceEP->getQueryResult(sampleQuery);
 ```
 The response from `getQueryResult` is either a JSON object with total size, execution status, resulting records, and
-url to get next record set (if query execution was successful) or a `SalesforceConnectorError`
+URL to get next record set (if query execution was successful) or a `SalesforceConnectorError`
 (if the query execution was unsuccessful).
 The `match` operation can be used to handle the response if an error occurs.
 ```ballerina
 match response {